-GOP's Latest Campaign Punch On Health Care Returns To Medicare
+GOP Revives Medicare Scare Tactics As Election Nears

 Fact-checkers have repeatedly challenged these claims.
 Health insurance analyst Linda Blumberg of the Urban Institute told PolitiFact that suggesting Medicare-for-all would disrupt current enrollees' coverage is a "horrible mischaracterization of the proposal."
 Glenn Kessler of The Washington Post's "Fact Checker" column noted that a leading proposal "in theory would expand benefits for seniors."

 And Democrats are far from united on the topic of expanding Medicare, but that is not preventing Republicans from suggesting that they are.
-In New Jersey, Webber's Democratic opponent, Mikie Sherrill, is actually not one of the many Democrats who have specifically endorsed the idea of Medicare for All.
+In New Jersey, Webber's Democratic opponent, Mikie Sherrill, is actually not one of the many Democrats who have specifically endorsed the idea of "Medicare-for-all."

 The reason Republicans are pushing the Medicare issue this fall, says Harvard public health professor and polling expert Robert Blendon, is because "people over 60 are very high-turnout voters," particularly in nonpresidential election years like 2018.
 (Blendon works with NPR on polls conducted in collaboration with the Robert Wood Johnson Foundation and the Harvard T.H.
 Chan School of Public Health.)